 Grow, Jean M. and Sheri J. Broyles (2008), “Mars & Venus in the Advertising Universe: How Working Together Can Work,” referred panel presentation with top advertising creative directors, Association for Education in Journalism and Mass Communication conference, Chicago, IL.

-Peru: collaborator Marta Mensa, Piura University.
-Research on the under-representation of women in advertising creative departments, on-going.
+Chile: collaborator Marta Mensa, University of Southern Chile, Research on the under-representation of women in advertising creative departments, on-going.

 Spain: collaborator David Roca, Universidad Autónoma de Barcelona.
 Research on the under-representation of women in advertising creative departments and support systems for college females choosing a creative path, on-going.